-- Happens after disconnected mode ends (one of the servers in the AVSG is up). - For each modified file, updates are propagated to the servers in the AVSG. - Proceeds top-down from the leaves. - There might be conflicts. - Provide a temporary home for storing the client updates (covolume). - Similar to lost+found directory in Unix, and vector clocks in dynamo. - Let the client resolve the updates later.
+- Happens after disconnected mode ends (one of the servers in the AVSG is up).

+- For each modified file, updates are propagated to the servers in the AVSG.

+- Proceeds top-down from the leaves.

+- There might be conflicts.

+- Provide a temporary home for storing the client updates (co-volume).

+- Similar to lost+found directory in Unix.

+- Let the client resolve the updates later.